Find a life coach if there is something you want to change about your life

 Sit and think carefully about the life ahead of you.
 What do you want it to look like?

-But don’t fall into the trap of imaging what you think life should look like based on the expectations of others or society at large.
+But don’t fall into the trap of imagining what you think life should look like based on the expectations of others or society at large.
 If you want to do something wildly different to the ‘norm’ then do it – this is your life, after all.

 And don’t think that you can’t change this vision of your future as you continue to develop a direction in your life.
 Nothing ever remains the same – not the world, not the economy, not you, not your wants and wishes.